hborawski/UCI-Workshop-Starter/README.md

 #### Comparison

+What just happened?

-This might not look that much different at this level, but lets think about HTML and how it is structured.
-HTML elements are a tree, and are generally nested pretty heavily.
-If you were to to this with `createElement`, you would end up with something like this:
+At this level there doesn't seem to be a dramatic difference, but lets think about HTML and how it is structured.
+HTML elements are trees, and generally nested pretty heavily.
+If you were to continue with our original `createElement` approach, you would end up with something like this:

 ```javascript
 return React.createElement(